DecisionsDev/odm-ondocker/docs/README_cluster.md

     docker-compose version 1.8.1
   ```

-Now you are ready to build and run the Docker images.
+Now you are ready to build and run the docker images.

-## Build and run the docker image
+## Building and running the docker image
 Open a command prompt in the directory **installation_directory/odm-ondocker** and run the following command:

 ```
 docker-compose -f odm-cluster.yml up
 ```

-This command builds, creates, and runs six Docker containers:
+This command builds, creates, and runs these six docker containers:

 * Embedded Derby database
 * Load balancer high availability proxy server